International Wire Transfer Fees & How to Avoid Them in 2025

 Before you start to arrange your payment, compare a few alternative options on the Exiap price calculator.
 You might be surprised at how much you can save.

 International transfer fees vary widely based on the value of your payment, where you’re sending money to, and the specific bank or provider you pick.
-You may find that specialist services like Wise, OFX and WorldRemit offer more transparent fees and a better rate compared to a traditional bank.
+You may find that specialist services like Wise, OFX and Remitly offer more transparent fees and a better rate compared to a bank.

 There’s no single best provider for international transfers.
 It’ll usually come down to the specific payment you need to make.
-Specialist services like Wise and OFX can often offer exchange rates which beat the banks, and lower overall costs.
+Specialist services like Wise and OFX can often offer great exchange rates, and low overall costs.
 Compare a few options before you get started to make sure you get the best available deal.